BluRosie/hg-engine/README.md

 * Updated effects for gen 4 and prior abilities
 * All new functional Mega Stones added after the already-existing items

+*A more comprehensive list of features can be found by visiting the hg-engine wiki.*

 ## Coming Soon:
 * Move expansion
 * Updated effects for gen 4 and prior moves